The Most Rev. Thomas J. Rodi compared St. Patrick's School in Phenix City to the mythological phoenix.

 St. Patrick's lost its facility to fire in January of 2010 and students in grades kindergarten through eighth grade have been attending classes in a building on the campus that is a former convent.

 The new home to St. Patrick's is a $2.8 million project.

 It will be 15,000 square feet and is being constructed on what is now a field used for athletics.

 Jack Mazzola Sr. of CAM Builders said the construction is on a 300-day schedule.
 He hopes to begin construction soon but did not have en exact date.

-The Rev. Tom Weise, pastor at St. Patrick Catholic Church, said the money for the new school is already in hand and construction is a "dream come true" for him.
+The Rev. Tom Weise, pastor at St. Patrick Catholic Church, said the money for the new school is already in hand and that the construction is a "dream come true," for him.

 School board president Brenda Clark said about $1 million of that is insurance money and the rest is coming from donations.

-Clark said a frayed power line running to the school caused the electrical fire that January afternoon.
+Clark said a frayed power line running to the school caused the electrical fire in the afternoon.
 Students were in the school but all got out safely.

 "The attic was engulfed.
 It was terrible, a total loss," she said.